xakur/soppusite/_posts/2022-08-09-do-you-believe-in-friends-forever.md

 excerpt_separator: <!--more-->
 ---

 I stopped believing in “friends forever” when I was 9.
 Not sure which sounds more absurd – the concept of “friends forever”?
 Or not buying this concept anymore at 9 years old.
-Most kids around this age are probably still unclear of the concept that people come and go eventually...
+Most kids around this age are probably still unclear of the concept that people come and go eventually
 <!--more-->

 I stopped believing in “friends forever” when I was 9.
 Not sure which sounds more absurd – the concept of “friends forever”?
 Or not buying this concept anymore at 9 years old.
 Most kids around this age are probably still unclear of the concept that people come and go eventually.